Research Back To Research Themes

 Children in pastoral/semi-pastoral areas in the horn of Africa are particularly vulnerable to increasingly frequent drought and to chronically high rates of acute malnutrition.
 The dominant response to this from the international community continues to be the delivery of large quantities of food aid each time rains fail and rates of acute malnutrition peak.
 Despite acceptance of the urgent need for risk reduction and drought mitigation, there is still little understanding of the causes of malnutrition, and which interventions in the medium to long term should be prioritized to improve the health and nutritional status of children in these settings.

 Closely linked to this work is our technical coordination of USAID’s Pastoral Livelihoods Initiative (PLI) in Ethiopia, on which Save the Children was collaborators and for which we have already produced best-practice guidelines (in January 2006).
-Continuing our work with SC to examine the nutritional impact of livelihood interventions in pastoral communities is a key step in producing evidence to inform best-practice.
+Continuing our work with Save the Children to examine the nutritional impact of livelihood interventions in pastoral communities is a key step in producing evidence to inform best-practice.

-The first phase of this work was a literature review which aimed to improve our understanding of those aspects of pastoral child nutrition that are well-established, and those issues that remain debated or poorly covered by the literature.
+The first phase of this work is a literature review which aims to improve our understanding of those aspects of pastoral child nutrition that are well-established, and those issues that remain debated or poorly covered by the literature.

-The next phase of this work included a qualitative study that aimed to “ground-truth” some of the literature review findings for the Save the Children’s program areas of Liben and Shinile zones in the Somali region of Ethiopia.
-The study also asked pastoralist women and men themselves what they think about the important causes of child malnutrition, links between child nutritional status and milk supply, and “best bet” interventions for addressing malnutrition in their communities.
-It was during this trip that Kate Sadler traveled to the Somali Region and conducted a series of focus group discussions using standardized participatory methods to answer these questions.
+The next phase of this work includes a qualitative study that aims to “ground-truth” some of the literature review findings for the Save the Children’s program areas of Liben and Shinile zones in the Somali region of Ethiopia.
+The study also asks pastoralist women and men themselves what they think about the important causes of child malnutrition, links between child nutritional status and milk supply, and “best bet” interventions for addressing malnutrition in their communities.

-Subsequently, a third phase of this work is underway and will test the hypothesis that a package of community-defined livestock interventions will improve both animal milk consumption by young pastoral children and their nutritional status during the dry season.
-This phase is currently in the design phase and has involved a long consultative process with Save the Children USA and UK pastoral livelihood teams and pastoralist communities in Somali region on the design, timing, and management of interventions to take place between August 2010 and June 2011.
-Kate Sadler has recently made several trips to Ethiopia to participate in this consultative process, to set up a nutritional surveillance system in the project area that will be one of our project impact measurement mechanisms, and to present findings of previous project phases to donors and other interested stakeholders.
+Subsequently, the third phase of this work tests the hypothesis that a package of community-defined livestock interventions will improve both animal milk consumption by young pastoral children and their nutritional status during the dry season.
+This phase is built on a long consultative process with Save the Children USA and UK pastoral livelihood teams and pastoralist communities in Somali region on the design, timing, and management of interventions.

-The Save the Children Alliance is the main collaborating partner for this work which links closely to ongoing collaboration under the Pastoralist Livelihoods Initiative.
+The Save the Children Alliance is the main collaborating partner for this work, which links closely to ongoing collaboration under the Pastoralist Livelihoods Initiative.
+The research in Karamoja is funded by UNICEF/Kampala.

 Milk Matters-Phase One Report The Role and Value of Milk in the Diets of Somali Pastoralist Children in Liben and Shinile, Ethiopia